Healthy Homes Assessment Pukerua Bay

 Rental Property Home Assessments Pukerua Bay

-Areas of rental properties that are impacted by The Healthy Homes Standards in Pukerua Bay include each:
+The areas of rental property that are affected with Health Homes Standards.
+Healthy Homes Standard in Pukerua Bay include each:

 • Living Room